-para.1 of the Banking Act states that Swiss-controlled banks and securities dealers need an additional licence when they transfer to foreign control.
+Under the Banking Act, which by analogy also applies to securities firms in this regard, Swiss-controlled banks and securities firms need an additional licence when they transfer to foreign control.

-Swiss banks and securities dealers qualify as foreign-controlled when foreigners holding qualified participations directly or indirectly hold more than half of the voting rights or exert a controlling influence in any other way.
+Swiss banks and securities firms qualify as foreign-controlled when foreigners holding qualified participations directly or indirectly hold more than half of the voting rights or exert a controlling influence in any other way.